shvardhan1994/object_detection/README.md

 </div>

 # Description
-This is a custom pipeline dedicated to solving object detection problems and is derived from Quicksetup-ai, a flexible template as a quick setup for deep learning projects in research.
-The pipeline comes with preloaded Faster RCNN architecture and standard computer vision modules.
+This is a custom pipeline dedicated to solving object detection problems and is derived from [Quicksetup-ai](https://quicksetup-ai.readthedocs.io/en/latest/) which is based on [lightning-hydra](https://github.com/ashleve/lightning-hydra-template), a flexible template as a quick setup for deep learning projects in research.
+The pipeline comes with preloaded Faster RCNN architecture and can be easily extended by adding other SOTA architectures in Computer vision.

 # Quickstart